 \end{itemize}

-Each time user $i$ considers to transfer money to user $j$, he compares three options: blockchain transfer, lightning transfer, or no transfer at all.
+Each time user $i$ considers transferring money to user $j$, it compares three options: blockchain transfer, lightning transfer, or no transfer at all.
 The user selects the option with the highest net gain.
 In the case of a blockchain transfer, the net gain is $v_{i,j}$ minus the blockchain fee $\phi$.
 In the case of a lightning transfer, the net gain is $v_{i,j}$ minus the \emph{lightning fee}, which is derived from the cost of maintaining the lightning channel.
 In case of no transfer, the net gain is zero.

-The lightning fee is derived from several parameters which determine the cost of using lightning: \begin{itemize} \item The number of blockchain records required for a channel-reset transaction, denoted by $a$. a reset transaction is slightly larger than a standard transaction, so $a$ is a number between $1$ and $2$ [records].
+The lightning fee is derived from several parameters which determine the cost of using lightning: \begin{itemize} \item The number of blockchain records required for a channel-reset transaction, denoted by $a$.
+Note a reset transaction is slightly larger than a standard transaction, so $a$ is a number between $1$ and $2$ [records].
 Therefore the cost of resetting a lightning channel is $a\cdot \phi$ [bitcoins]. \item The (fixed) interest rate $r$ [per day].
-A user who wants to use lightning has to lock money in channels, and thus he has to pay an economic cost determined by $r$.
-This means that in general a user will not want to lock all his money in lightning channels; he will look for the optimal amount to lock such that the total cost (economic cost plus channel-reset cost) is minimized. \end{itemize}
+A user who wants to use lightning has to lock money in channels, and thus it has to pay an economic cost determined by $r$.
+This means that in general a user will not want to lock all its money in lightning channels; the user will look for the optimal amount to lock such that the total cost (economic cost plus channel-reset cost) is minimized. \end{itemize}